lorenzotomada/NS_continuation/tutorial.md

 ---

-With that being said, The numerical method then reads as follows: at each time step, the approximated solution can be computed by solving the non-linear system
+With that being said, the numerical method then reads as follows: at each time step, the approximated solution can be computed by solving the non-linear system

 ```math
 \begin{cases}{}